PrashamTrivedi/MongoObsidianNotes/PSTT/Optimizing Storage.md

 - Some common tips
 	- Start with step that filter out most of the data.
 	- Two consecutive matches should be combined with `$and` clause
 	- Consider project as last step in pipeline.
-Pipeline can work with minimal data needed for result.
+Pipeline can work with minimal data needed for result. #recommendation
 		- If we do project early in the pipeline chances are that pipeline may not have some variable that it needs.
-		- If we need to have a calculated result `$set` (equivalent of `$addField`) stage is recommended.
+		- If we need to have a calculated result `$set` (equivalent of `$addField`) stage is recommended. #recommendation
 	- `$unwind`ing an array only to `$group` them using same field is anti-pattern.
 		- Better to use accumulators on array.
 	- Prefer streaming stages in most of the pipelines, use blocking stages at the end.